MikhailTerekhov/mdso/README.md

 ----------------------
 Most of the demos support `--help` flag to show the detailed description of flags that could be used.
 ### [Multi-FoV](http://rpg.ifi.uzh.ch/fov.html) dataset
 Fisheye Multi-FoV is currently the main dataset for testing purposes.
-There are two options for running our system on it:

-* Run the odometry to generate trajectory and point cloud
-* Collect various statistics (mostly errors in camera positions and point depths)

-Both need the full dataset to be present, including ground truth poses and depths.
+You can currently run the odometry to generate trajectory and point cloud.
+It needs the full dataset to be present, including ground truth poses and depths.
 Expected structure of the data to be provided:
 ```
 /path/to/MultiFoV
 ├── data